rage/programming-23/data/part-4/3-lists.md

 print("Greatest:", greatest)
 print("Length of the list:", length)

+# another function call
-# another function call; the list itself is an argument, the function returns a sorted copy
+# the list itself is an argument, the function returns a sorted copy
 in_order = sorted(my_list))
 print(in_order)
 ```